 ), but this is more rare and usually used for extra Fanservice

 or to establish that the character is acting like "one of the guys

 ").
 A woman will also often wrap a towel turban-style around her hair but anyone with long hair can tell you that's purely practical.

 : those who are accustomed to covering themselves while others are around will often do so out of habit, even if they are alone.
 It's also a matter of practicality and comfort, warding off a potential chill and soaking up any water left remaining on the skin.
 The differences in male and female practice probably stems as much from men and women having different places to hang their towels as their having different places that might require covering.

 Related to the Modesty Bedsheet

-, but this trope actually occurs in Real Life
+, though this trope is far more likely to occur in Real Life

 In televised anime, towels are often used to censor scenes like bathing